Contractions of hyper-K\"ahler fourfolds and the Brauer group: Brauer classes of exceptional BN divisors

 \subsection{Brauer classes of exceptional BN divisors}

-In this section we deduce first of all that the exceptional divisor of a divisorial contraction on a \HK\ fourfold of K3$^{[2]}$ type is a $\PP^1$-fibration over a K3 surface from the work of Bayer and Macr\`\i\ \cite{BM}.
-Next we determine the Brauer classes of the exceptional divisors of BN contractions.
+In this section we deduce from the work of Bayer and Macr\`\i\ \cite{BM} that the exceptional divisor of a divisorial contraction on a \HK\ fourfold of K3$^{[2]}$ type is a $\PP^1$-fibration over a K3 surface.
+Next we determine the Brauer classes of these fibrations on the exceptional divisors of BN contractions.
 We conclude with some results on the relations between the second cohomology groups of the \HK\ fourfold $X$ admitting the BN contraction with exceptional divisor $p:E\rightarrow K$, of the $\PP^1$-fibration $E$ and of the K3 surface $K$.
-In particular, if the Brauer class $\alpha\in Br(K)_2$ of $E$ is non-trivial, then we identify geometrically the sublattice $\Gamma_\alpha$ of index two in the transcendental lattice $T_K$ of $K$.
+In particular, if the Brauer class $\alpha\in \Br(K)_2$ of $E$ is non-trivial, then we identify geometrically the sublattice $\Gamma_\alpha$ of index two in the transcendental lattice $T_K$ of $K$.

 First we show that if $E$ is a BN-exceptional divisor, then, remarkably, the canonical divisor of $E$ always has self-intersection number $K_E^3=12$ (equivalently, $c_2(p_*\omega_{E/K}^{-1})=6$).

 \begin{prop} Let $p:E\rightarrow K$ be a divisorial contraction on a \HK\ manifold $X$ of K3$^{[2]}$ type with $q(E)=-2$.
 Then $K_E^3=12$ and thus $c_2(\cW)=6$, where $\cW=\omega_{E/K}^{-1}$.
 Moreover, we have the following intersection numbers: